SlavKoVrn/yii2-imagegalary/README.md

-    'id' =>'imagegalary',       // id of plugin should be unique at page 'class' =>'imagegalary',    // class of div to define style 'css' => 'border:white;',   // css commands of class (for example - border-radius:5px;) 'image_width' => 320,       // height of image visible in widget 'image_height' => 240,      // width of image visible in widget 'thumb_width' => 80,        // height of thumb images
+    'id' =>'imagegalary',       // id of plugin should be unique at page 'class' =>'imagegalary',    // class of div to define style 'css' => 'border:white;',   // css commands of class (for example - border-radius:5px;) 'image_width' => 320,       // height of image visible in pixels 'image_height' => 240,      // width of image visible in pixels 'thumb_width' => 80,        // height of thumb images in pixels
-    'thumb_height' => 50,       // width of thumb images
+    'thumb_height' => 50,       // width of thumb images in pixels
     'items' => 3,               // number of thumb items
     'images' => [               // images of galary
         [